-- Consideration of these weapons systems in relation to possible targets which the Soviet Union might consider it necessary to attack indicates: - (a) Soviet long-range ballistic missiles of an adequate performance, which are on the verge of achievement, possess a large margin of superiority over foreseeable defences and relative invulnerability to counter-attack.
-These factors suggest that there will be little justification for the Soviet Union to improve the manned bomber threat by the introduction of new types of bombers after 1960 or to expand the number of bombers given in this estimate after 1960. - (b) Missiles will progressively replace aircraft as the main threat to North America but aircraft will continue to be required for reconnaissance and possibly for ECM. - 45.
-Targets in North America can be divided generally into four classes, and the nature of the threat to each is suggested in the following subparagraphs: - (a) North American ICBM Sites will be impracticable targets for attack by any of the weapons systems during the period of this estimate, except that "soft" ICBM sites will be vulnerable to ballistic missile attack from 1960 for as long as they exist. - (b) North American SAC Bases will be generally vulnerable to attack by any of the weapons systems that are available during the period, although range limitations may limit the employment of submarine-launched missiles. - (c) Area Targets will be generally vulnerable to attack by any of the weapons systems that are available during the period. - (d) Nuclear Weapons Storage Sites, Protected Headquarters and Similar Targets, which it is assumed will be able to withstand 100 psi overpressure, will be generally vulnerable to attack by bomber aircraft throughout the period. - 46.
-The developing threat can be considered in three phases: - (a) Phase Is During the period 1958 to the end of 1960, the main threat to North America will be from the manned aircraft of the LRAF and possibly from cruise-type missiles launched from submarines.
-Although all the manned bombers of the LRAF are not entirely suited to the task of attacking North America, there is little doubt that heavy bombers and a part of the medium bomber force on one-way missions would be employed against North America during this period.
+- 44. Consideration of these weapons systems in relation to possible targets which the Soviet Union might consider it necessary to attack indicates: - (a) Soviet long-range ballistic missiles of an adequate performance, which are on the verge of achievement, possess a large margin of superiority over foresee-able defences and relative invulnerability to counter-attack.
+These factors suggest that there will be little justification for the Soviet Union to continue refinement and improvement of the manned bomber threat or its continued expansion in numbers after 1960. - (b) Missiles will progressively replace aircraft as the main threat to North America but aircraft will continue to be required for reconnaissance and possibly for ECM. - 45.
+Targets in North America can be divided generally into four classes, and the nature of the threat to each is suggested in the following subparagraphs: - (a) Morth American ICBM Sites will be impracticable targets for attack by any of the weapons systems during the period of this estimate, except that "soft" ICBM sites will be vulnerable to ballistic missile attack from 1960 for as long as they exist. - (b) North American SAC Bases will be generally vulnerable to attack by any of the weapons systems that are available during the period, although range limitations may limit the employment of submarine-launched missiles. - (c) Area Targets will be generally vulnerable to attack by any of the weapons systems that are available during the period. - (d) Nuclear Weapons Storage Sites, Protected Headquarters and Similar Targets, which it is assumed will be able to withstand 100 psi overpressure, will be generally vulnerable to attack by bomber aircraft throughout the period. - 46.
+The developing threat can be considered in three phases: - (a) Phase I: During the period 1958 to 1960, the main threat to North America will be from the manned aircraft of the IRAF and possibly from cruise-type missiles launched from submarines.
+Although all the manned bombers of the IRAF are not entirely suited to the task of attacking North America, there is little doubt that heavy bombers and a part of the medium bomber force on one-way missions would be employed against North America during this period.